jaredpalmer/tsdx/README.md

 ### `tsdx test`

-This runs Jest v24.x, forwarding all CLI flags to it.
+This runs Jest, forwarding all CLI flags to it.
 See [https://jestjs.io](https://jestjs.io) for options.
 For example, if you would like to run in watch mode, you can run `tsdx test --watch`.
 So you could set up your `package.json` `scripts` like:

 ```json
 {